patricemuzonda-paks/iPakuru/cv.md

 ---
 # ⭐ Professional Summary
-Senior Business Consultant with 8+ years’ experience in banking, development finance and Big Four consulting.
-Specialized in **internal audit**, **financial controls**, **risk management**, **SOX**, and **EU supervisory requirements**.
-Strong exposure to financial statements, credit risk, operational risk and regulatory compliance.
-Certified in internal controls, fraud examination and data analytics.
-Passionate about using quantitative evidence to evaluate processes, optimise performance and support strategic decisions in multicultural environments.
-Currently seeking to deepen theoretical foundations in finance and economics and transition into analytical roles in the European financial sector.
+Internal Audit leader with over eight years of experience delivering risk‑based audits, SOX programs, and regulatory engagements across multinational financial institutions and Big Four consulting.
+Skilled in planning, supervising, and executing audits that evaluate internal controls, financial reporting, and operational effectiveness.
+Proven ability to coach and develop audit teams, manage performance, and drive high‑quality deliverables in line with professional standards.
+Strong analytical mindset, attention to detail, and critical‑thinking skills that support a culture of trust, collaboration, and accountability.
+Certified in internal controls, fraud examination, data analytics, and SOX testing with ongoing CISA studies to strengthen IT audit capabilities.
+Experienced in partnering with senior leadership, communicating audit results, and contributing to continuous improvement.

 ## 🎓 Education
 Postgraduate program, Transition Manager Academy Kozminski University - Warsaw, Poland
-- Relevant coursework: Organisational transition, leadership, and communication in complex systems.
+- Relevant coursework: Leadership, project management, organisational transition, virtual, multicultural team management, strategic communication, facilitation, coaching and mentoring, creative problem solving and visual thinking.
 - Thesis: "Leveraging Artificial Intelligence (AI) in Transition Programme Management: A Project Management Institute (PMI) Talent Triangle® Framework for Organisational Transformation."

-Master in Strategic Management
-Chinhoyi University of Technology — Zimbabwe
+Master in Strategic Management, Chinhoyi University of Technology — Zimbabwe
 - Relevant coursework:  Corporate governance, financial management, business research methods, organisational performance, strategic analysis, and change management.
+- Thesis: "An Analysis of the Impact of Inflationary Volatility on the Long-term Performance of Development Finance Institutions (DFIS).
+A Case Study of DFIs in Zimbabwe for the period 2000 to 2010".

-Bachelor (Hons) in Applied Accounting
+Bachelor (Hons) in Applied Accounting,
 Oxford Brookes University - United Kingdom
 - Relevant coursework: Financial reporting, corporate finance, management accounting, and business analysis.